Tee1er/boing/README.md

 Switch to the **Add Bot** tab - the **General Information** tab is of no interest to us right now.

 Create for yourself a new bot using the button on the right. (**Add Bot**) Next, give it a username & profile picture.
-There are Boing logos available [here](github.com/Tee1er/boing) if you'd like to use those, but of course, you can always upload your own, or even just leave it as it is right now.
+There are Boing logos available [here](https://github.com/Tee1er/boing/tree/main/media) if you'd like to use those, but of course, you can always upload your own, or even just leave it as the default.

 Copy your token by clicking on the **Copy** button.
 Keep that safe somewhere, and make sure not to share it.
 You'll need it to set up Boing.
 (If you do share it by accident, scroll down to the Help section.)